roboscienceorg/book/source/Kinematics/Kinematics_Problems.rst

 #.
 What are the motion equations for the Syncro Drive System as a function
    of wheel velocity and wheel turn angle?
 Use :math:`r` for wheel radius.

+#.
+Derive the equations of motion for the three wheel omniwheel robot, :numref:`Fig:Tribot`.